BCDevOps/developer-experience/docs/Onboarding.md

 - [Rocket.Chat](https://chat.pathfinder.gov.bc.ca) is the primary means of communications, platform updates, troubleshooting
 - [Status Page](https://status.developer.gov.bc.ca) is the primary status keeper of platform supported tools

+More detail can be found in [Onboarding Outcomes](./OnboardingOutcomes.md)
 ### How Do I Book an Alignment Meeting?

 To start the alignment meeting process, [make an Openshift Project Set Request](https://github.com/bcdevops/devops-requests/issues/choose) and fill out the details.
 You will be contacted by the platform team to schedule an alignment meeting after.